CWeera1/IDMM-validation-utility/README.md

 Data Migration Utility is a Python-based tool for automating the process of uploading CSV files into a Snowflake database.
 It validates the CSV files, maps the data according to the configuration, and uploads it to the specified tables in Snowflake.

-## Features
+## V1 Features

+- Runs in the command line - CSV and JSON to be specified in local config files before running
-- Take input as a JSON object detailing the features of a CSV file to be validated
+- Takes input in the form of JSON object and CSV file
+    - JSON object to specify expected column headings, datatypes, expected number of rows
-- Validate CSV file format.
+    - CSV file to input data
-- Map CSV data to the corresponding database table structure.
+- Validate CSV file for the following:
+    - Does the CSV file have headings matching the JSON object?
+    - Does the CSV file have nulls?
+If so, where?
+    - Are the datatypes throughout the CSV consistent with the datatype specified in the JSON object?
+    - Is the CSV appropriately structured?
+        - Does it have the same columns as expected?
+        - Does it have the same rows as expected?
+- Identify the following within the JSON:
+    - Does the CSV have nulls?
+If so, where?
-- Load data into a Snowflake database.
+- Load data into a Snowflake database and provide progress information to stdout.

-- Configurable through a JSON configuration file.
-- Easy to extend for supporting additional databases in the future.
+## V2 Features (WIP)

+- Datatypes and other parameters to be optional - Program to automatically detect most likely datatype by column
+- Frontend
+    - Create with python
+    - User should be able to specify database type (e.g. Snowflake, Informatica etc)
+    - User to be able to set parameters such as allow_nulls etc.
+- Config should have sane defaults
+- JSON object should be created in response to user input on frontend

 ## Prerequisites